StarPlayrX/bigmac/README.md

   * Apple's own USB 2.0 Magic 2 devices need to be hooked up to a USB Switch or Hub.
 First time we had to do this.
   * With Race Condition, it seems to boot better when not in Verbose mode.
 This could just be voodoo.
   * If the progress bar boots slowly and not far, that usually means that it will boot up.
-  * Race Condition in Apple's installer is horrible.
-Breaks native installs.
+  * Race Condition in Apple's installer is really bad.
+Very difficult to install a fresh OS on an unsupported Mac.

-  * Nearly impossible to install from an unsupported Mac.
-I failed twice then switched to running BigMac from a Supported Mac.
-  * Install from a Supported Intel based Mac, Workaround for Monterey Beta 2:
+  * Workaround: Install from a geniune Supported Intel based Mac:
     * Boot into Recovery: Cmd-R at boot
     * Open Terminal.
 These next steps are required to run BigMac2 and CloneToolX from a bigmac2 install disk from a Supported Mac:
       * `csrutil`